OWASP/www-chapter-ottawa/index.md

 We are a place to come and meet local developers and information security professionals, share ideas, and learn.<br/>

+You will find us informal, approachable, and thankful for your assistance.
+We encourage and welcome beginners.
+We are an open, tolerant, and inclusive organisation that accepts all races, genders, creeds, abilities, things, and ideas with the exception of one - Hate.
+Hate has no home at OWASP Ottawa.<br/>

 ### Special Notice:

 We will be returning to in-person meetups in 2023!
 Check our Meetup Page for details of future meetups.
 We will continue to live-stream our meetups at our [YouTube channel](https://www.youtube.com/@OWASP_Ottawa).
 You can subscribe and set a reminder and you’ll receive a notification as soon as we go live!
 We will post information here and on all our other medias (email, twitter etc.) as we are closer to the date.